Skip to content

 The CFA is a global technical assistance programme, funded by the UK Government which will:

-• Support them to develop a sustainable pipeline of bankable, low-carbon projects
+• Support these countries and partners to develop a sustainable pipeline of bankable, low-carbon projects

 • Contribute to embedding a permanent CFA process in each country to identify financing for low-carbon projects to support countries’ efforts in implementing their NDCs